sendgrid/docs/styleguide.md

 ### Needs a screenshot:

 * The layout of the main elements and areas of the interface with captions.
 For example, the toolbar, status bar, main menu, pop-up menu.
 This avoids needing to explain in words: “On the bar on the left, click on the second button from the top”.
-* A screenshot for each action that significantly changes the state of the system, interface or data.
+* Each action that significantly changes the state of the system, interface or data.
 * Pop-up (modal) windows.

 ### Does NOT need a screenshot: